-We are an arm’s length body of the Department of Health (DH), which operates within a Framework Agreement with DH and the Care Act 2014 which governs its functions.
+We are an arm’s length body of the Department of Health & Social Care (DHSC), which operates within a Framework Agreement with DHSC and the Care Act 2014 which governs its functions.
 The HRA has adopted Standing Orders and Standing Financial Instructions for the regulation of its proceedings, business and responsibilities of individuals.

 In making decisions and undertaking actions, we take account of the NHS Constitution, a statute which brings together in one place the rights and responsibilities of staff and patients when using NHS services and the values and principles which underpin the NHS.

-We lay our Annual Report and accounts before Parliament, and robust public and parliamentary accountability arrangements are in place between the DH and the HRA to ensure good communication and effective collaborative working between the two organisations.
-Quarterly accountability meetings are held which provide a mechanism for the DH to assure itself of the HRA’s delivery of its objectives.
+We lay our Annual Report and accounts before Parliament, and robust public and parliamentary accountability arrangements are in place between the DHSC and the HRA to ensure good communication and effective collaborative working between the two organisations.
+Quarterly accountability meetings are held which provide a mechanism for the DHSC to assure itself of the HRA’s delivery of its objectives.

 We are responsible for a budget of approximately £13m and we currently have approx.1,000 committee members who voluntarily serve on the our Research Ethics Service Committees (RECs), a National Research Ethics Advisors’ Panel (NREAP) and a Confidentiality Advisory Group (CAG).
-Staff are based in London, at the HRA head office at Skipton House, and four offices in Bristol, Newcastle, Manchester and Nottingham along with a number of home based staff.
+Staff are based in London, at the HRA head office at 2 Redman Place, and four offices in Bristol, Newcastle, Manchester and Nottingham along with a number of home based staff.